 From Bangkok we took a train to the south and all the way to Chumphon.
 From there we took a ferry to Koh Tao and Koh Phangan.
 A big part of the transport costs went to ferries as traveling by train in Thailand doesn’t cost almost anything (check also our Thailand train guide).
 From Koh Phangan we returned to the mainland and hitchhiked from Surat Thani to Prachuap Khiri Khan.
 Eventually we took a train via Hua Hin to Bangkok and then to the Cambodian border.

 Half of our monthly budget went to food and drinks.
 Thai food is incredibly tasty and cheap and we fell in love especially with Thai curries.
-Normally we paid $0,75-1,50 each for one meal.
-2 dollars was a maximum price for the food for us.
+Normally we paid 0,60-1,20 euros each for one meal.
+2 euros was a maximum price for the food for us.
 We skipped all the western food because it costs like three times more and is tasteless compared to local food.

 Thai food is quite tasty and balanced (mostly rice, vegetables and meat or tofu).
 So when you eat local food twice or three times a day and have some fruit for a snack, it’s hard to gain weight.
 We normally bought breakfast and snacks from 7 Eleven.